NextronSystems/thor-manual/usage/use-cases.rst

 THOR, as a scanner, does not mount disk images to a certain driver on your forensic workstation.
 You have to use 3rd party tools for that task.
-Please see :ref:`usage/use-cases:arsenal image mounter (aim)` and :ref:`usage/use-cases:ftkimager` below to get an overview of potential tools to use.
+Please see :ref:`usage/use-cases:arsenal image mounter (aim)` and :ref:`usage/use-cases:ftkimager` for Windows or :ref:`usage/use-cases:dissect` for Linux to get an overview of potential tools to use.

-First, you mount the image to a certain drive with your prefered tool.
+First, you mount the image to a certain drive/path with your preferred tool.
 Afterwards you can use THOR in the lab scanning mode to analyze the mounted image.
 To benefit from all features of this mode, you have to acquire and use a so-called **forensic lab** or **lab** license.